michal-h21/make4ht/README.md

 These settings may be set using `filter_settings` function in a build file or in the `make4ht` configuration file.

+## Compilation commands

+## The `autohtlatex` command

+auto_extensions

+:    table with extensions of auxiliary files that should be watched by the `Make:autohtlatex` command.

+max_compilations

+:    maximum number of \LaTeX\ runs by the `Make:autohtlatex` command.

 ## Indexing commands